jkltmn/bank-api/README.md

 A valid account and active session for that account must exist before performing a transaction.
 Positive dollar amounts should generally go through without issue as long as there is an active session.
 Negative dollar amounts will be processed as long as an overdraft will not bring the account to below -$100.
-Overdrafts will result in a fee, processed as a separate -$15 transaction.
+Overdrafts that result in a balance >-$100 will be processed but result in a fee processed as a separate -$15 transaction.
+Overdrafts that bring an account balance below -$100 will be not be processed and a fee will not be assessed.
 All transactions, whether successfully applied or not, will be kept in the transaction log for auditing and bookkeeping purposes.

 ## Major Components